AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 ## Assembly and evoluetion of the assemblage

-The de novo assembly allow us to obtain a assembled transcriptome from our raw reads.
+The de novo assembly allow us to obtain an assembled transcriptome from our raw reads.
 The assemble will be then used as a refernce to map the reads.
 Since we are dealing with a single spiecies, moreover the sample are genetically identical, all the trimmed files will be merged in a file that contains all the left reads and a file with all the right reads.
 The Trinity algorithm performs better when the size of both files is around 10G, the bash scrpit *random_subsampling_PE.sh* samples randomly a number of reads.
 We used the script to reduce the number of reads and the size of the files.
 A bash script was written to cycle the porcess for every sample
 ```
 #!/bin/bash